 You could also print out another set of number cards and glue those onto the tubes if you want to focus on numbers.
 Then have them slide the correct number of Cheerios down the tubes!

 Within each letter strip, have your child find the lowercase letter that matches the uppercase letter at the beginning of the row.

 Whether you homeschool or not, these are easy activities to whip out on a moment’s notice with your kiddos.
 If your littles need a little extra help learning their letters and numbers or if you just need a few fun activities for them to do when they’re begging for some screen time, these are easy to pull out without a lot of prep.
 If you want your activities to last and be able to use them over and over, make sure you print or glue onto cardstock or get them laminated.

 I’m not even kidding when I say that my boys would eat cereal all day if I let them.
 Ha!
 I really appreciate that Cheerios has no High Fructose Corn Syrup (one of the biggest no-no’s in our house), and I love that they’ve removed the preservative BHT from their cereals.

 When I was pregnant with my youngest, oh my goodness I craved Cheerios!!
 Unlike my kiddos, I’m not usually much of a cereal eater, but I think I have some childhood nostalgia around Cheerios, because I love a big bowl with bananas.
 So yummy! :) As we get back into our homeschool groove, having quick and easy breakfast options is important to me.
 We can toss them in a Ziplock bag for mornings when we need to leave the house early.
 Plus, can I get an Amen for Family Size boxes??
 A total big family necessity!

-So grab your FREE DOWNLOAD of the Practice Pack, grab some Cheerios from any local retailer, and have a smooth transition into the new school year!
+So grab your Practice Pack, grab some Cheerios from any local retailer, and have a smooth transition into the new school year!